 5. Motivate employees by facilitating and helping them track their progress

 There’s no one-size-fits-all model for upskilling.
 Instead of offering prescriptive training plans, leaders should follow the cues of employees for successful employee training and professional development.

-With personalized employee development plans and social learning, people can stay engaged and focused on their work through virtual networking and peer mentoring, while managers motivate to achieve team goals.
+With personalised employee development plans and social learning, people can stay engaged and focused on their work through virtual networking and peer mentoring, while managers motivate to achieve team goals.
 To support a remote workforce, chats and social boards can be critical to recapture community dynamics that were in place at physical workplaces.
 Other motivational techniques include gamification tied to other benefits, including financial rewards or gift cards.
 And the latest learning management systems allow companies to deliver, track, and manage content, certifications, and employee data as a single source of record for learning.

 Following the growing trend of sharing information and consuming information on social media, many people expect to have ownership over when and how they learn.
 And, as one CHRO put it, encouraging employees to create and contribute to their own learning content by building their own “learning playlists” allowed them to become, in effect, CEOs of their own learning world.
 This opened the floodgates of individual progress.

 With a comprehensive workforce strategy that aligns with business goals, companies can apply these practical steps to identify reskilling opportunities and gaps.
-And with more effective reskilling experience and outcomes, organizations can support a future-proof workforce.
+And with more effective reskilling experience and outcomes, organisations can support a future-proof workforce.

 More in this series

 Gain key insights by subscribing to our newsletter.